sh1boot/sh1boot.github.io/_posts/2026-08-14-cisc-v-packet-structure.md

 could be to cancel the whole packet (reversing the effects of slot A where necessary) and for the exception handler to simulate the pair of instructions one at a time.

+## Breakpoints

+I assume these can be handled much the same way as exceptions, in the case of hardware breakpoints, or with a couple more rounds of rewriting in-place using standard 32-bit instructions.

 ## The encoding (provisional)